Marvel Rivals: Advanced Ult Economy Guide

 Positional Errors

-An enemy player caught out of position—isolated from their team, overextended without support, or lingering too far from cover—is a walking punish window.
-Such players can be quickly focused down, creating a numbers advantage.
+Enemy players caught out of position (isolated from their team, overextended, or away from cover) are walking punish windows.
+These players can be quickly focused down for numbers advantages.

 Post-Ultimate Vulnerability

-Some heroes may have animations or recovery periods during or immediately after their ultimate that leave them briefly exposed or unable to defend themselves.
-Identifying these specific hero vulnerabilities can create micro-punish opportunities.
+Some heroes have recovery periods after their ultimates that leave them briefly exposed.
+Learning these hero-specific vulnerabilities creates micro-punish opportunities.

 Staggered Spawns

-When the enemy team is trickling back into the fight one by one after losing a team fight, rather than regrouping, they create a persistent numbers advantage for the coordinated team.
-Each isolated enemy returning from spawn is an easy target.
+When enemies trickle back from spawn one by one instead of regrouping, they create persistent numbers advantages.
+Each isolated enemy returning is an easy target.

 Trigger Event Tactical Implication Recommended Team Response